1927 UK & Ireland Greyhound Racing Year

-The 1927 UK & Ireland Greyhound Racing Year was the second year of greyhound racing in the United Kingdom and Ireland.
+The 1927 UK & Ireland Greyhound Racing Year was the second year of greyhound racing in the United Kingdom and the inaugural year of greyhound racing in Ireland.

 Summary

 Greyhound Racing Association

 The GRA acquired the near-derelict White City Stadium, (originally The Great Stadium), that had been built in 1908 for the Summer Olympics.
 The White City track was grassed over and Major Percy Brown was installed as Racing Manager.
 On 20 June, a greyhound called Charlie Cranston won the first ever race there and with club house accommodation for over 1,000 people, and a 500-yard track circumference with wide sweeping turns and fast times the venue was an immediate hit with the public.
 Early visitors included Edward VIII and Prince George, later King George VI.
 The GRA also moved its headquarters to White City Stadium from Belle Vue Stadium at the same time.

 Harringay Stadium was the third greyhound racing stadium to be bought by the GRA.
 It was constructed by Messers T.G.
 Simpson of Victoria Street, London, at a cost of £35,000.
 The 23-acre site was formerly the Williamson's Pottery Works from the late 18th century through to the early 1900s.
 On completion the stadium had a capacity of 50,000.
 When it opened on the 13 September it was originally called Harringay Park.

 The GRA's finances were helped with the use of a sophisticated automatic totalisator betting system.
 By the end of the year GRA had ownership or shares in no less than 19 tracks that were already operating or due to open in the near future.
 Two of the planned tracks failed to go ahead.
 Despite the trustees allowing the Crystal Palace site to be used for greyhound racing it never got off the ground.
 A Protestant church petition of 43,434 signatures helped the National Anti-Gambling League prosecute the trustees and the racing proposals failed.
 In addition the £60,000 proposal for the Isle of Man race track, at Onchan Head Bay, with a bathing pool and changing facilities failed.
 A bill was put before Tynwald (Isle of Man parliament) to prohibit betting and gaming except on the existing horse racing activities and it was passed.
 The 17 tracks remaining was a remarkable achievement due to the fact that GRA had only come into existence as a company the previous year.
 Other companies began to rival the GRA and there were well publicised disputes between the GRA and these companies.
 A National board of control of canine and greyhound racing held a meeting in Manchester to form a control board for greyhound racing (a short lived organisation for tracks outside of the GRA).